Curriculum Vitae

 Introduction to American Politics (Summer 2006)

-RESEARCH EXPERIENCE:
+POLITICAL RESEARCH WORK EXPERIENCE:

 Institute of Governmental Studies / Center for Campaign Leadership - Berkeley, CA